edhowland/searchbench/README.md

 Note: **Make sure neither of these mount points are attached to a folder containing any mounted network shares!**

-- The top level directory wherein you want to search for the passed in file
+- The top level directory wherein you want to search for the passed in file.
+Volume is read-only
-- A scratchpad directory where searchbench will create some temporary files
+- A scratchpad directory where searchbench will create some temporary files like log files and the'dirs+files.lst'

 ```bash
 $ docker run --rm -v ${HOME}:${HOME} -v /tmp:/work edhowland/searchbench main.rs 10